 Care of Starfish Iris

-The biggest thing to remember with these plants is to divide them every 3 to 5 years.
+The biggest thing to remember with these plants is to divide them every three to five years.
 The developing corms will tend to pile up on each other, minimizing the number of blooms produced.
-Dig around the area and at least 12 inches (30 cm.) under the corms and gently lift them.
+Dig around the area and at least 12 inches (31 cm.) under the corms and gently lift them.
 Separate any that have grown together and only plant a few at a time in each location.

 Container plants will benefit from feeding just as the corms begin to produce foliage.
 Few pests and disease impact these pretty plants but as with anything having foliage, slugs and snails can be a nuisance.